Why and How the Ethiopian Wolf is a Great Subject of Photography

 Meeting the animals are more difficult and more uncertain in the Simien plateau.
 But wolves can be observed with geladas.

-As we mentioned in the article devoted to how to photography gelada monkeys, it is almost impossible to find wolves in Ethiopia if you travel alone.
+As I mentioned in the article devoted to how to photography gelada monkeys, it is almost impossible to find wolves in Ethiopia if you travel alone.
 A good guide is absolutely necessary because the areas are arid and difficult to access.
 The guide must not only know where the wolf’s territories but he must know the locations of dens and living habits of the animals.

 The Ethiopian wolf is essentially a diurnal animal even if it starts to go out only at night in the Simien because of the development of the pastoral activity.
-For us, the ideal times are in the morning and late afternoon as the low sun on the horizon highlights the brown and white coat.
+For me, the ideal times are in the morning and late afternoon as the low sun on the horizon highlights the brown and white coat.

 A long lens of at least 400mm is necessary because it is a very shy animal difficult to approach easily.
 The photographer often has to stay 150 meters (450 feet) away.